 Oregon Medical Centers provides peripheral neuropathy treatment options throughout Salem and Aloha, OR.
 Our integrated medical clinic helps patients with a wide range of medical conditions, including peripheral neuropathy.
 Whether you have neuropathy in your feet or are seeking treatment for neuropathy in your legs, we can help.
-Inflammatory and autoimmune conditions leading to neuropathy can be controlled by natural and non-invasive methods such as regenerative medicine and a more healthy lifestyle.
+Inflammatory and autoimmune conditions leading to neuropathy can be controlled by natural, non-invasive methods and a more healthy lifestyle.
 Oregon Medical Centers offer cutting-edge technologies that help our patients with peripheral neuropathy return to living the life they deserve, full of health and happiness.

 Most instances of neuropathy are either acquired – meaning the inevitability of getting it isn’t present from the beginning of life – or genetic.
 Acquired neuropathies are either symptomatic, which means they result from another disorder or condition, or idiopathic (meaning it has no known cause).
 The causes of symptomatic acquired peripheral neuropathy include: